My Battle with Covid-19

 I have an appointment with the Red Cross to donate my plasma to help other victims and to help support research for this vicious virus.
 My appointment is set for Thursday June 4th.
 If anyone else has survived Covid-19 and wishes to donate, contact the Red Cross.

-Today we discovered that Covid-19 may be a blood vessel disease.
+Today we discovered Covid-19 is a blood vessel disease.
 This article is fascinating.
-It's so crazy to think that medications I am taking for my high blood pressure and cholesterol may have contributed to saving my life.
+It's so crazy to think medications I am taking for my high blood pressure and cholesterol may have contributed to saving my life.
 I have to be honest, ever since coming home, I've been battling depression.
 This virus really took a toll on me physically and emotionally.
-Don't get me wrong, I am beyond grateful to be with my family still, and at the same time, I have friends that lost people due to this vicious virus.
-My wife has a student that lost her mother from Covid-19.
+Don't get me wrong, I am beyond grateful to be with my family, and at the same time, I have friends that lost people due to this vicious virus.
+My wife has a student that lost her mother to Covid-19.
 So for us, the Coronavirus isn't just "reading" articles, then regurgitating statistics.
 No. This hit home and other people I love and care about.
-Yes, I recovered from the virus, but I find myself still recovering from the assault and aftermath of it all.
-Why did I, not only get it, but was hit so hard with it and why did I survive it?
+Yes, I recovered from the virus, but I find myself still recovering from the assault and aftermath of it all, Why did I, not only get it, but why was I hit so hard, and why did I survive it?
 Everyday I am getting closing to being myself.
-This article really has help me to better understand what I went through.
+This article really helped me to better understand what I went through.
 I am nervous about the upcoming summer as we enter Phase 1 and Phase 2 of re-entering society.
 There are still many people out there who think this virus is "nothing."
 All I can say is, I wouldn't wish this on anyone.
 As for today, the sun is out, I'm alive and I get to spend the day with my family.
 Yes.
 Today is a good day.
 And that's good enough.

 At my last doctor appointment, I was informed I still have the antibodies, so I figure, as long as I have them, I will continue to donate my convalescent plasma.
 To date, I have helped 6 people who are fighting Covid-19, and my platelets are helping people fight cancer and leukemia.
 How am I doing since March 16th??
-Well, I am recovered, but I have found that I am still dealing with fatigue and my memory is a bit foggy.
+Well, I am recovered, but I have found that I am still dealing with fatigue, my memory is a bit foggy, and I have body aches for time to time..
 Some days, I feel really good, but others, I hit a wall about mid-day.
 It's a sluggish feeling.
-So I take a nap, but it doesn't really help.
+I take a nap, but it doesn't really help.
 On those days, I just keep doing the best I can to keep moving.
 I have another appointment with my doctor in Sept.
 If anyone would like to donate blood, please contact The Red Cross to find a location that is close to you.
 We're not out of the woods yet.
 Please remain safe and keep those masks on.
 I know there are many different beliefs about masks.
 I'm not a doctor, but I personally believe they do help.
 Here's a video from a doctor that clearly shows wearing a mask doesn't impose on your oxygen levels.
 Stay safe.